 We believe that maintaining and enhancing our Renren, Nuomi and other brands is of significant importance to the success of our business.
-Well-recognized brands are critical to increasing the number and the level of engagement of our users and, in turn, enhancing our attractiveness to advertisers.
-Since we operate in a highly competitive market, maintaining and enhancing our brands directly affects our ability to maintain our market position.
+Well-recognized brands are critical to increasing the number and the level of

 Historically, with our large and growing user base, our broad range of rich communication features and functions, our information and content-sharing features, and our portfolio of online games and other services and applications, we have developed our reputation and established our leading market position in the social networking industry in China by providing our users with a superior online experience.
 As a company with a limited operating history in our current business, we have conducted and may continue to conduct various marketing and brand promotion activities, both through cooperation with our business partners and through more traditional methods, such as television advertisements.
 We cannot assure you, however, that these activities will be successful or that we will be able to achieve the brand promotion effect we expect.
 In addition, any negative publicity in relation to our services or products, regardless of its veracity, could harm our brands and the perception of our brands in the market.